Frequently Asked Questions

 Our hope is that we will be able to make connections via email if we know of groups riding in your area.
 Cyclists and groups in each area must make sure they are compliant with local ordinances regarding the size of gatherings allowed, at the time of the ride.

 Please reach out to firstname.lastname@example.org if you are riding solo or as a couple and hope to connect to a larger group.

 Can you recommend any routes in my area?

 Because we will have cyclists riding all over the country as part of our Synchronized Ride, we cannot make recommendations on specific routes.
 However, please consider that this is not a supported ride and pick a place where you will have access to things you may need, especially for longer rides; bathrooms, water, food.
 Many of our cyclists have chosen to do shorter rides on existing bike trails.
 Others will select routes that cyclists may have posted on MapMyRide or Strava.

 Am I required to wear a helmet?

 Absolutely!
 Even though we aren’t riding together, all registered cyclists (or parents of cyclists under age 18) agreed to the abide by the Rules of the Road.
 Please do the right thing and be safe!

 Do I need to purchase tickets for the Pre-Ride Dinner?

 Will there still be a Pre-Ride Dinner?

+Yes!
 One of our all time favorite parts of the Ride is the special time we get to spend together at the Pre-Ride Dinner on Friday night.
-Please check back here and watch for newsletter announcements as we update our plans for the 2021 Pre-Ride Dinner.
+For more information, visit the Pre-Ride Dinner webpage.